 Easy-to-remember access points are important, but so is being consistent when defining them.
-Again, you have to go back to the human factor when consuming an API: you're a human too.
-So making the lives of the developers using your APIs easier is a must if you want anyone to use it, you can't forget about the DX.
+Again, you have to go back to the human factor when consuming an API: you have it.
+So making their lives easier is a must if you want anyone to use it, you can't forget about the DX.
 That means you need to be consistent when defining endpoints' names, request formats, and response formats.
-There can be more than one version for the latter two (more specifically, the response format is directly tied to the various representations a resource can have), but as long as the default is always the same, there will be no problems.
+There can be more than one for the latter two (more specifically, the response format is directly tied to the various representations a resource can have), but as long as the default is always the same, there will be no problems.

 A good example of an inconsistent interface, even though not on an API, can be seen in the programming language PHP.
-It has underscore notation on most functions' names, but the underscore is not used on some, so the developer is always forced to go back to the documentation to check how to write these functions (or worse, rely on his/her memory).
+It has underscore notation on most functions' names, but the underscore is not used on some, so the developer is always forced to go back to the documentation to check how to write these functions (or worst, rely on his/her memory).